GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 If you want to access logs in multiple cloud projects, you need to ensure the service account has permission to read logs from all of them.

 If you host Grafana on a GCE VM, you can also use the [Compute Engine service account](https://cloud.google.com/compute/docs/access/service-accounts#serviceaccount).
-You need to make sure the service account has sufficient permissions to access the logs, including log buckets and views.
+You need to make sure the service account has sufficient permissions to access the scopes and logs in all projects.

 ### Grafana Configuration
 1. With Grafana restarted, navigate to `Configuration -> Data sources` (or the route `/datasources`)